danielnixon/eslint-plugin-total-functions/README.md

 ### total-functions/require-strict-mode

 The world is a very strange place when [strict mode](https://www.typescriptlang.org/tsconfig#strict) is disabled.
-This rule enforces strict mode and [noUncheckedIndexedAccess](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1-beta/#no-unchecked-indexed-access) mode.
+This rule enforces strict mode and [noUncheckedIndexedAccess](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1-beta/#no-unchecked-indexed-access) mode (which is sadly not included under the strict umbrella).

 ### total-functions/no-unsafe-optional-property-assignment